One Head at a Time: Barber Dalton hopes to uplift community

 “It hurt, man, it hurt,” Dalton, 44, said of the loss.
 “He was a good friend, more than a cousin.”

-A graduate of Greensboro’s Gate City Barber School, Dalton, who is Black, plans to have a diverse shop for people of color and for white clientele.
+A graduate of Greensboro’s Gate City Barber School, Dalton plans to have a diverse shop for people of color and for white clientele.

 He will also offer services for women and his shop features a partition toward the back behind which women can get cuts and color.